-George Headley himself probably ought to have captained West Indies more than the one time.
+George Headley himself probably ought to have captained the West Indies more than once.
 Which he did against England in his native Jamaica in 1948—but at least he broke the tradition of the team being led only by whites.
 It was a start.
 Headley’s figures were astonishing.
-Especially for someone batting number 3 in a side without another frontline batsman of real substance, and understandably earned him the sobriquet from Englishmen and Australians of the ‘Black Bradman’.
+Especially for someone batting number 3 in a side without another frontline batsman of real substance, which understandably earned him the sobriquet from Englishmen and Australians of the ‘Black Bradman’.

-Therefore, that must have been an inspiration to the great West Indies players who came along later such as Garry Sobers, the three W’s and Sonny Ramadhin and Alf Valentine.
-Even when England toured the West Indies in 1981, and he came to one of the Tests, his name evoked reverence and admiration among locals.
+Therefore, that must have been an inspiration to the great West Indies players who came along later, such as Garry Sobers, the Three W’s, Sonny Ramadhin, and Alf Valentine.
+Even when England toured the West Indies in 1981 and he came to one of the Tests, his name evoked reverence and admiration among locals.

-When West Indies won their first Test match outside the Caribbean.
-That was on a rain-affected pitch at Sydney in 1931 that demanded some brave tactics from them, Headley scored a quick century.
-Then, when they won their first series at home to England in 1934–35.
-It was Headley’s runs that did as much as anything to turn things around after they had lost the first Test.
+The West Indies won their first Test match outside the Caribbean.
+That was on a rain-affected pitch in Sydney in 1931 that demanded some brave tactics from them.
+Headley scored a quick century.
+Then, when they won their first series at home to England in 1934–35, It was Headley’s runs that did as much as anything to turn things around after they had lost the first Test.

 George Headley might so easily not have been a cricketer.
-He was born in Panama where his father, a Bajan, worked on the building of the canal.
-So, he can speak Spanish as a child and do not move to Jamaica until he was ten years old.
-There he lived with relatives and the plan was for him to move to the United States and become a dentist.
+He was born in Panama, where his father, a Bajan, worked on the building of the canal.
+So he could speak Spanish as a child and not move to Jamaica until he was ten years old.
+There he lived with relatives, and the plan was for him to move to the United States and become a dentist.

-When an English side next toured West Indies and played four Tests.
+An English side next toured the West Indies and played four Tests.
 Headley made an immediate and spectacular impact.
-The bowling was not the best England had but nor was it the worst (it included a 52-year-old but still canny Wilfred Rhodes as well as Bill Voce).
+The bowling was not the best England had, nor was it the worst (it included a 52-year-old but still canny Wilfred Rhodes as well as Bill Voce).

-Headley scored 176 in the first Test.
-And continue brilliant performance of 114 and 112 in the third and 223 to save the fourth test match.
-And thereby ensure the series was drawn 1–1.
-England thought carefully in future about the bowlers they put out against the West Indians.
+George Headley scored 176 on the first test.
+And continue the brilliant performances of 114 and 112 in the third and 223 to save the fourth test match.
+And thereby ensuring the series was drawn 1–1.
+England thought carefully in the future about the bowlers they put out against the West Indians.
 The message was reinforced when Tennyson took another side to Jamaica in 1932 and Headley scored 344 not out, 84 and 155 not out, and 140.

-Once chosen, Headley appeared in every Test West Indies played up to the Second World War.
+Once chosen, George Headley appeared in every Test the West Indies played up to the Second World War.
 However, inter-island rivalries meant selection often varied wildly from one home venue to another.
-He did not have one bad series, whether in the West Indies, England or Australia.
+He did not have one bad series, whether in the West Indies, England, or Australia.

-Test matches were of the course far less frequent in those days and opportunities for newer international sides such as West Indies were fewer still but there was no arguing with Headley’s statistics: in 19 Test matches against England in this the period he scored 2,135 runs at an average of 66.71 including ten centuries, two of them doubles.
+Test matches were of course far less frequent in those days, and opportunities for newer international sides such as the West Indies were still fewer, but there was no arguing with Headley’s statistics: in 19 Test matches against England in this period, he scored 2,135 runs at an average of 66.71, including ten centuries, two of them doubles.

-His unbeaten 169 earned West Indies a draw in the Old Trafford Test and helped secure him a contract in the Lancashire League with Haslingden, with whom he spent several seasons.
+George Headley’s unbeaten 169 earned the West Indies a draw in the Old Trafford Test and helped secure him a contract in the Lancashire League with Haslingden, with whom he spent several seasons.
 When he toured a second time in 1939, he became the first man to score a century in both innings of a Test at Lord’s.
-Some cricketers believe he is more capable batsman than Great Viv Richards.
+Some cricketers believe he is a more capable batsman than the great Viv Richards.